nairjayesh/nairjayesh.github.io/content/projects/exploring-rl.md

 ---
 title: "Exploring Reinforcement Learning"
 finished: true
+last-modified: 2025-08-01
 date: 2024-06-01
-last-modified: 2025-08-01
 tags: ["reinforcement-learning", "deep learning"]
 ---

-This was a initially a project done as part of Principles of Autonomy and Decision Making at [Technische Hochschule University, Ingolstadt](https://www.thi.de/).
+This was initially a project done as part of Principles of Autonomy and Decision Making at [Technische Hochschule Ingolstadt](https://www.thi.de/).
 The goal was to implement and test Q-Learning and Deep-Q-Learning in a custom environment.

-Currently, this page serves as a gateway to exploring different
+Currently, this page serves as a gateway to exploring different RL algorithms on various environments, starting with Value function based methods.

-This most interesting sections were observing how Q-Learning would perform in comparision to Deep Q-Learning Network, as well as challenges of training even a simple Deep Q-Learning network from scratch.

 ## 1/ Q-Learning and Deep Q-Learning